google-deepmind/mujoco/doc/XMLreference.rst

 :at:`file`: :at-val:`string, optional`
    The name of the file from which a **mesh** or a **gmsh** is loaded.
 For mesh, the file extentsion is used to determine the file format.
 Supported formats are the same as in :ref:`mesh assets<asset-mesh>`.
-For gmsh, the file is expected to be in GMSH format 4.1, ascii or binary.
+For gmsh, the file is expected to be in GMSH format 4.1 or 2.2, ascii or binary, see :ref:`here<gmsh-file-docs>`.

 .. _body-flexcomp-rigid: